CSCfi/OKM-frontend-components/README.md

 ## How to run locally against this library

+<<<<<<< HEAD
 Replace your dependency source in package.json as "file:../OKM-frontend-components" or whatever is the path to your locally cloned project, instead of "github:CSCfi/OKM-frontend-components#v0.1.7"

-To prevent "Invalid hook call" error in the host project, you might need to remove node-modules in OKM-frontend-componentens: rm -rf node_modules
+NOTE: If you have done `npm install` in the local components project, this will introduce a duplicate React when you import the module into a frontend project ("Invalid hook call").
+Remove the library's node_modules or you will encounter problems when importing components using React Hooks.
+You can do that by typing: rm -rf node_modules

-You need then run "npm install" in OKM-frontend-componentens if more changes are needed to components.
+Run "npm install" in OKM-frontend-componentens if more changes are needed to components.